-Under FCC rules, such equipment is classified as an "intentional radiator."
-This term is used to describe equipment that intentionally generates radio-frequency energy and radiates it as part of its normal operation.
-Under these rules, however, it must not cause harmful interference.
-If it does, the operator of the device is responsible for correcting the interference, ceasing operation, if necessary, whenever such interference occurs.
+Under FCC rules, most unlicensed equipment capable of generating a radio signal falls under Part 15 of the Commission's rules.
+Part 15 rules even apply to equipment that does not intentionally generate the radio-frequency energy but radiates it as part of its normal operation.
+Please be advised that such equipment must not cause harmful interference Under Part 15 rules.
+If it does, the operator of the device is responsible for correcting the interference, and ceasing operation, if necessary, whenever such interference occurs.

-To help you better understand your responsibilities under FCC rules, here are the most important rules relating to radio and television interference from incidental radiators:
+To help you better understand your responsibilities under FCC rules, here are some important rules relating to radio and television interference from Part 15 devices: